AdobeDocs/experience-platform.en/help/privacy-service/api/getting-started.md

 ![The generated keypair shown in the UI, whose values are automatically downloaded by the browser](../images/api/getting-started/key-pair-generated.png)

+#### Assign permissions through product profiles {#product-profiles}

 The final configuration step is to select the product profiles that this integration will inherit its permissions from.
 If you select more than one profile, their permission sets will be combined for the integration.

 >[!NOTE]
 >
->Product profiles and the granular permissions they assign are configured by administrators through Adobe Admin Console.
+>Product profiles and the granular permissions they provide are created and managed by administrators through Adobe Admin Console.
 See the guide on [Privacy Service permissions](../permissions.md) for more information.

 When finished, select **[!UICONTROL Save configured API]**.